Trigger Events from Stripe Payments

 fbp

-Purchase events are deduplicated automatically.
+Events are deduplicated automatically.
 If Stripe sends the same payment multiple times via webhooks, PixelFlow sends only one event to Meta.

 Test the connection